freegs-plasma/freegs/docs/optimisation.rst

 Optimising tokamak equilibria
 -----------------------------

-The code specific to FreeGS optimisation is in ``freegs.optimise``.
-This includes controls which modify aspects of the tokamak or equilibrium, and measures which can be combined to specify the quantities which should be optimised.
+The code specific to FreeGS optimisation is in `freegs.optimise <https://github.com/bendudson/freegs/blob/master/freegs/optimise.py>`_.
+This includes controls which modify aspects of the tokamak or equilibrium:

 +-------------------------------+----------------------------------------------------+
 |   Control                     |    Description                                     |